ChrisDuffley/stationPlaylist/readme.md

 ## Version 20.04

+* Due to duplication, columns explorer commands from SPL Assistant (number row) has been removed.
 * In encoders, you can now save and reset encoder settings (including stream labels) by pressing Control+NVDA+C or Control+NVDA+R three times, respectively.

 ## Version 20.03